 HEATH STREET 31/01/08

-My moms family name is Bullock she is the 3rd of 4 daughters, her parents name was Jack and Ginny, my moms name Constance, and her sisters names was Doreen, Rene, Margaret, they lived in Rose Terrace Heath Street.
+My mom was the 3rd of 4 daughters, her parents names were Jack and Ginny, my moms name Constance, and her sisters names was Doreen, Rene, Margaret, they lived in Rose Terrace Heath Street.
 Approx where Jawel Paints is now, they all lived in 6 back of 327 and then 2 back 327.
 She tells me about the scrapyard called Parkers, and the sweetshop, Suches which was the newsagent and Davis"s which was the grocers come sweetshop, this was owned by Tom and Lily they had a young son also called Tommy, my mom once told ne she was scared in the entry by young Tommy who held a torch to his face in the dark, tragically he died in a road accident sometime later, she also remember Shiela and Liilian price who lived in the same terrace.

 Moms parents drank in the Heath Street Tavern and were regulars, along with the Albion Pub to, her mom also cleaned at the Bellefield.
 Jack and Ginny moved to Avery Road after the children left home. unfortunately Jack died of cancer some years ago and Ginny died a few years after that, they did everything together and couldn't bear to be apart.
 I hope this can jog the memory of the people who surf your site, i'm very glad its there.